Waveform

 The final limiter stage uses lookahead limiting (3–5 ms) to catch transient peaks before they exceed the true peak ceiling.
 The limiter targets platform-specific LUFS: -14 LUFS for Spotify, -16 LUFS for Apple Music, -11 LUFS for SoundCloud, -9 LUFS for Beatport.
 Gain reduction is transparent at 1–2 dB of limiting; beyond 3 dB audible artifacts require reducing the input drive.

-All processing runs in your browser via Web Audio API — no audio data is uploaded to any server.
+All processing runs in your browser via Web Audio API.
+No audio data is uploaded to any server.

 Target -14 LUFS integrated.
-Hyperpop benefits from a very narrow 3–6 LU dynamic range — the genre is maximally compressed.
+Hyperpop benefits from a very narrow 3–6 LU dynamic range.
+The genre is maximally compressed.
 Loudness normalization on Spotify means going louder than the target only loses dynamics with no perceived benefit.

-The harshness IS the genre — don't try to fix it.
+The harshness IS the genre.
+Don't try to fix it.
 Boost 8–12 kHz, allow the high-end to be aggressive, and use a transparent limiter that doesn't round off the extreme transients.
 Heavy sidechain pumping of 5–8 dB should be audible and exaggerated.
 The goal is controlled chaos.

-Generally yes — the 8–12 kHz harshness survives streaming compression on Spotify.
+Generally yes.
+The 8–12 kHz harshness survives streaming compression on Spotify.
 The frequencies are strong enough to survive AAC/OGG encoding.